maraPislar/uni-of-southampton/Year2/Labs/README.md

 > [[Add, Add, Mul], [Pop, Add Mul]]
 ```
 **Note!** A greedy algorithm won't deal with negative input.
 Therefore generating all solutions is the answer.

+## Sheet 5

+The aim of this exercise sheet is to explore the use of structured data for representing trees in Haskell including the use of Zippers and Functors.

+## Sheet 6

+The aim of this exercise sheet is to gain skills in performing equational reasoning for Haskell programs and to understand the concepts of reduction, redex and lazy evaluation.